MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 Buffered Image
 ==============

-Front Panel is designed to add the support of :ref:`MicroUI BufferedImage <section_bufferedimage_sim>` with a format different than the display format.
+Front Panel is designed to add the support of :ref:`MicroUI BufferedImage <section_bufferedimage_sim>` with a format different from the display format.

 Classpath
 =========